-files_to_dump is required and must be the last argument on the command line.
+files\to\dump is required and must be the last argument on the command line.
 See OPERAND for more information.

 With most devices sfxdump can automatically detect the end-of-media.
-Consequently, the \mathbf{d} , \mathbf{s} , and \mathbf{t} options are not necessary for multi-volume dumps, unless sfxdump does not understand the way the device detects the end-of-media, or the files are to be restored on a system with an older version of the restore command.
+Consequently, the d, s, and t options are not necessary for multi-volume dumps, unless sfxdump does not understand the way the device detects the end-of-media, or the files are to be restored on a system with an older version of the restore command.

-The sfxdump and ufsdump(1M) commands are functionally compatible, though the backup formats are different.
-As a result, the ufsrestore(1M) command cannot use the backup data created using the sfxdump command for restoration.
-In the same way, sfxrestore(1M) cannot use the backup data created using ufsdump(1M) for restoration.
+The sfxdump and ufsdump commands are functionally compatible, though the backup formats are different.
+As a result, the ufsrestore command cannot use the backup data created using the sfxdump command for restoration.
+In the same way, the sfxrestore command cannot use the backup data created using the ufsdump command for restoration.